Can I restore data from FAT file system to NTFS and vice-versa?

-No, enabling Archive logging should not cause the transaction logs to grow excessively because the IBM Domino automatically prunes the transaction logs.
+No, enabling Archive logging should not cause the transaction logs to grow excessively because the Domino automatically prunes the transaction logs.

-If you allocate reasonable amount of space on your IBM Domino for transaction logs and backup the server regularly, then under normal conditions the transaction logs should not exceed the disk space allotted to them.
+If you allocate reasonable amount of space on your Domino for transaction logs and backup the server regularly, then under normal conditions the transaction logs should not exceed the disk space allotted to them.

 What happens if Archive logging mode is not used for transaction logging?